 Purusing my long-standing interests in penal policy, I am conducting quantitative research (with Ipsos) into public knowledge about and attitudes to sentencing in general.
 In a separate qualitative study (with ScotCen) I'm examining Public Knowledge of and Attitudes to Sentencing, including in cases of Sexual Offence and Causing Death by Driving Offences.
 I'm also conducting a review (with R McPherson et al) for the Scottish Sentencing Council about the state of international knowledge about sentencing in sexual offence (including rape) cases.

-Extending my work into mitigation and individualisation in the criminal-penal process, I am developing (with Prof Stewart Field, Cardiff) a comparative book project which reconceptualises the presentation and interpretation of Remorse and Responsibility and the expectations in different countries of 'the ideal defendant'.
-Criminal Justice & The Ideal Defendant in the Making of Remorse & Responsibility will be published by Hart Bloomsbury- Onati International Series Law & Society Series).
+Extending my work into mitigation and individualisation in the criminal-penal process, I am completing (with Prof Stewart Field, Cardiff) a comparative book project which reconceptualises the presentation and interpretation of remorse and responsibility and the expectations in different countries of 'the ideal defendant'.
+Criminal Justice & The Ideal Defendant in the Making of Remorse & Responsibility will be published by Hart Bloomsbury- Onati International Series Law & Society Series in May 2023).

-My new book Sentencing as a Social Process: Re-thinking Research and Policy will be published in the Palgrave Socio-Legal Series in 2020.
+My recent book Sentencing as a Social Process: Re-thinking Research and Policy will be published in the Palgrave Socio-Legal Series in 2020.
 It was recently nominated for the UK Socio-Legal Studies Book Prize.

 In 2017 I was invited and elected as a Fellow of the Royal Society of Arts.